Jonaszekk/Project-Stormwind-Blog/README.md

 Functions :

-- A personal blog about Blizzard and their work
+- A personal blog about Blizzard and their work..
 - Main Theme: White and Blue symbolizing Stormwind ( place in Warcraft Universe )
 - Notice Board -> for players (looking for others, help with something etc.) <- Possibility to add "Cards" to the "Board" after logging in
 - Login / Registration